binarycamper/ft_transcendence/README.md

 ##### issues:

-- Friend online status broken. (should work with intra users)
+- Friend online status broken. (should work with intra users) will tested when game is rdy...
-  ChatRooms:
-- User gets added on invitation not on acceptance (private mode)

 optinal:

+- User gets added on invitation not on acceptance (private mode) Thats fine
 - Friends name not showing (until selected). = (Only in White Mode, we will evaluate in darkmode.)
 - Enter key not sending the message. optional
 - Latest message now showed (we need to manually scroll to the bottom of the chat each time).